 Learn something new every day More Info... by email

 Compression neuropathy is the most common cause of thumb numbness.
 This condition is typically caused by carpal tunnel syndrome, or long-standing arthritis of the hand and wrist.
-In addition to thumb numbness, compression neuropathy can also cause the hand to tingle and burn.
-Thumb numbness is usually cured by the diagnosis and treatment of the underlying medical issue.
+In addition to numbness, compression neuropathy can also cause the hand to tingle and burn.
+Numbness in the thumb is usually cured by the diagnosis and treatment of the underlying medical issue.

 Carpal tunnel patients often report waking up with a numb thumb and several numb fingers.
 They sometimes mistakenly attribute the condition to sleeping on the affected hand.
 Relief is sometimes found by shaking and moving the thumb and hand until feeling is restored.